flathub/shared-modules/README.md

 - Set up x-checker-data for your sources: https://github.com/flathub/flatpak-external-data-checker#url-checker

-And it will check for an update every hour.
+And it will check for updates in a weekly basis.

 Please do not request adding modules unless they are widely used in the Flathub repository.